maxscheurer/pycontact/README.md

 you automate analysis (reading trajectories and running contact score accumulation) from your python script and later on visualize it in the GUI.

+## Citation
+If you use PyContact in a scientific publication, please cite:
+(placeholder)

 ## About
-Authors: Maximilian Scheurer and Peter Rodenkirch
+Main Developers: Maximilian Scheurer and Peter Rodenkirch

-Please give a reference to this website if you use the software in research.